 Other exercises involved double and triple tasking memory tests to assess auditory and visual attention.
 I had to view word or letter patterns from a large TV screen that would then disappear.
 And then I touched the locations on the screen where I remembered seeing them.
 Or I repeated a recited list, in order or reverse order.
 The more I recalled, the quicker I had to process the list, or the more words I had to remember.
-As a bonus challenge, I had random words read to me that I would provided rhyming words for.
-An exercise where I practiced flipping mirror images, sideways or up and down, in order to improve spatial orientation was the hardest one of all.
-Over time my brain was able to handle harder tasks without feeling dizzy.
+As a bonus challenge, I had random words read to me that I would provide rhyming words for.
+The hardest exercise was one where I practiced flipping mirror images (sideways or up and down), in order to improve spatial orientation.
+Over time my brain learned to handle harder tasks without feeling dizzy.

 I also did vestibular rehabilitation exercises with a physical therapist.
 Walking in a straight line (like a drunk test), standing on uneven surfaces and looking at busy images scrolling by on paper or a computer screen were some of the exercises.
 Going to Costco on a busy day was another one, to teach the brain not to overreact to crowds of swarming people.
 Lots of one-legged balance exercises helped me improve the initial stumbling, and I worked up to staying still for one minute with my eyes closed.
 Gait stability with static and dynamic balance exercises helped reduce running injuries.